SCP-SL-Nexus/SCPSL-Essentials/README.md

 Cheatcheckpassed

+Log

+Warn

-`Additional features in the Config plugin, GodmodeTutorial, autofftogle, nottrigger and BCreport`
+`Additional features in the Config plugin, GodmodeTutorial, autofftogle, autoban log and BCreport`

 `If you have an error when changing the class to the tutorial, check if you have Godmode enabled for the Tutorial in the plugin configs`